Skip to definition.

 3. Direct into a position for use

-"point a gun"
+"point a gun";

 - charge, level

-4. Direct the course; determine the direction of travelling
+4. Determine the direction of travelling

 - steer, maneuver [US], manoeuver [non-standard], manoeuvre [Brit, Cdn], direct, head, guide, channelize, channelise [Brit]